anarichter/anarichter.github.io/_posts/2023-04-01-to-the-station.md

 <hr>

-<span style="font-size:14px;font-weight:lighter">• Virginia Woolf's "To the Lighthouse" 'inspired' me when trying to come up with these sentences.
+<span style="font-size:14px;font-weight:lighter">• Virginia Woolf's To the Lighthouse 'inspired' me when trying to come up with these sentences.
 </span>

 <!-- <span style="font-size:14px;font-weight:lighter">this scene impacted me dearly as